2 Men Charged In Shooting That Killed One Armored Car Guard And Wounded Another, And With Later Shooting, Killing 2 Of Their Own Suspected Accomplices

 By Tara Molina and Adam Harrington

-CHICAGO (CBS) — Two young men were charged Wednesday in a shooting that killed one armored car guard and critically wounded another – as well as another shooting shortly afterward that left two of their suspected accomplices dead, and the robbery of a cellphone store in between.READ MORE: Kyle Rittenhouse Trial: Jurors Wrap Second Day Of Deliberations Without Verdict, After Watching Videos Of Shootings
+CHICAGO (CBS) — Two young men were charged Wednesday in a shooting that killed one armored car guard and critically wounded another – as well as another shooting shortly afterward that left two of their suspected accomplices dead, and the robbery of a cellphone store in between.READ MORE: Kyle Rittenhouse Trial: Jurors Begin Third Day Of Deliberations; Police Suspect Person Caught Following Jurors Was Trying To Take Pictures

 Police Supt.
 David Brown announced that Antwon Montgomery, 19, and Deandre Jennings, 21, have both been charged with first-degree murder and attempted first-degree murder in the incident on Tuesday in West Chatham.